-A life-membership fee is paid by each prospective member of Omicron
+A life-membership fee of $40 is paid by each prospective member of Omicron

 Delta Epsilon upon election to the Society.
 In return, the member

-receives a membership card, scroll and a year's subscription (two
+receives a membership card, scroll and free on-line access to The

 American Economist.
 The purchase of the official key or pin